MHM5000/TreehouseShow/README.md

 + [typebase.css: The starting point for good typography on the web](http://devinhunt.github.io/typebase.css/)

+	A minimal and customisable typography stylesheet
 + [timuric/Content-generator-sketch-plugin](https://github.com/timuric/Content-generator-sketch-plugin)

+	A Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc
 + [Slidebars](http://plugins.adchsm.me/slidebars/)

+	A jQuery plugin for quickly and easily implementing app style off-canvas menus and sidebars into your website
 + [felixge/node-style-guide](https://github.com/felixge/node-style-guide)

+	A guide for styling your node.js / JavaScript code
 + [Improve the payment experience with animations — Medium](https://medium.com/p/3d1b0a9b810e)

+	A blog post about improving the payment experience
 + [The PourOver Book · PourOver](http://nytimes.github.io/pourover/)

+	A library for simple, fast filtering and sorting of large collections
 + [CSS Vocabulary](http://apps.workflower.fi/vocabs/)

+	Terms for parts of CSS
 + [Fluidbox (v1.3) - CodePen](http://codepen.io/terrymun/full/JKHwp)

+	Simple and responsive lightbox

 [Top](#treehouseshow)